Eye of the Solar Needle, The

 All around, even within view of the Needle, massive mining operations were in place.
 Great pits were being excavated, deep tunnels were carved, and at a site only 122 kilometers away a massive energy beam excavation project carved away the rock to reveal deep mineral concentrations.
 But all through this, the Needle survived, and became a symbol for much of the mining population.
 One local corporation, in fact, used a stylized image of the Needle for their logo.
 It was a natural monument that was respected by people off-planet, and revered by people on-planet.
 It became an unofficial Mercurian holiday to view the sunrise through the Eye of the Needle.

-When the Nanoswarms wracked the Solar System and all the Mercurian populations were destroyed, the Needle became a legend.
-With the advent of the First Federation and the return of Humanity to Mercury, the Needle was rediscovered and restored to reality.
-It became a monument to the pioneering ideology of Humanity, and once more was the center of in-world and off-world visitation.
-Even when the mega-complexes became largely abandoned and Mercury fell to the status of a sparsely populated world, the Needle remained locally famous.
+When the Technocalypse wracked the Solar System and nearly all the Mercurian populations were destroyed, the Needle became little more than a legend.
+With the advent of the First Federation and the return of Terragens to Mercury, the Needle was rediscovered and restored to reality.
+It became a monument to the pioneering ideology of the Terragens, and once more was the center of in-world and off-world visitation.

 But the tale of the Eye of the Solar Needle was not done.